zaidansani/thevault/content/index.md

 > [!note] advisory:
 > some notes do not render as expected.
 >
-> this is as notes are written in obsidian.
+> this is as notes are written in obsidian, and some of them were originally created with dark mode in mind.
+> feel free to contact me to let me know which diagrams i have to fix! for now, you can just use dark mode for those pages.
 > for the best reading experience, use light mode!

 hi, my name is **zaidan sani** (*pronounced* zäɪdän). nice to meet you